-Author, year (Study name) Quality Int arm Intervention focus Total contact (hrs) Total duration Control group description was delivered in-person.
-During the first two sessions, participants PCP if the critical received feedback about their risk levels relative to thresholds for BP or recommendations.
+Author, year (Study name) Quality Int arm Intervention description Intervention focus Total contact (hrs) Total duration Control group description was delivered in-person.
+During the first two sessions, participants received feedback about their risk levels relative to recommendations.
 The health educators helped participants set goals for reducing their risks and create action plans.
-An assessment lipids were exceeded. summary and indications for the participant's medical care were mailed to their PCP.
-Medical care was suggested if the participant's BP or lipid levels exceeded threshold values (BP >140/90 mm Hg; LDL-C > 2.0 mmol/L and Framingham Risk Score (FRS) 20%; LDL- C 3.5 mmol/L and FRS 10-19%; or LDL-C >5.0 mmol/L and FRS <10%).
+An assessment summary and indications for the participant's medical care were mailed to their PCP.
+Medical care was suggested if the participant's BP or lipid levels exceeded threshold values (BP >140/90 mm Hg; LDL-C >2.0 mmol/L and Framingham Risk Score (FRS) 20%; LDL-C 3.5 mmol/L and FRS 10-19%; or LDL-C >5.0 mmol/L and FRS <10%).
 Participants received printed materials about smoking cessation, healthy eating, weight management, and physical activity.
 During sessions 3-12, 16, 20, 26, 39, and 52, the health educators engaged participants in a dialog about progress toward their goals and recommended strategies to overcome any barriers.
 During the week 16 session, participants received results from their 3 month assessment.
-The summary of this assessment and recommendations for medical care were mailed to the participant's PCP.
-Rodriguez, IG1 6 monthly telephone sessions of diet, medication, and physical HD + PA Counselors Usual care: Participated 2012^{104} activity counseling individualized based on stage of change.
-Stage of Total contact hrs: 1.5 (Master's degree in in-person assessment Fair change, decisional balance, and self-efficacy was evaluated at each Total duration: 6 months visits only session for diet, physical activity, and medication adherence, and a psychology or computer system was used to deliver standardized interventions. social work) Calls covered problem solving; tips and information for each Home behavior; and review of a medication log (participants used a calendar to track medication use).
+The summary of this assessment and recommendations PCP if the critical thresholds for BP or lipids were exceeded.
+IG1 for medical care were mailed to the participant's PCP.
+6 monthly telephone sessions of diet, medication, and physical HD + PA Usual care: Participated 2012 104 Fair activity counseling individualized based on stage of change.
+Stage of change, decisional balance, and self-efficacy was evaluated at each session for diet, physical activity, and medication adherence, and a computer system was used to deliver standardized interventions.
+Calls covered problem solving; tips and information for each behavior; and review of a medication log (participants used a calendar to track medication use).
 Diet counseling focused on low sodium and total fat intake, high intake of fruits and vegetables and low or nonfat dairy products.
-IG1 HD + PA Usual care: Participants Cristobal, 2012 105 smoking cessation (12 physician-delivered in-person sessions and 12 , , received standard Fair psychologist follow-up calls).
-Psychologists made phone calls to Total duration: 24 , advice from their months physician about their months) and to provide encouragement about maintaining lifestyle lifestyle (diet, physical changes.
-Participants who smoked were motivated to give up activity, smoking smoking and received clear and tailored advice as well as medication cessation) according to when indicated.
-For physical activity, participants received advice to current practice start, maintain, or increase their current level of physical activity. guidelines.
-Participants with overweight or obesity (BMI 25-30 and ≥30 kg/m 2 ,
+Total duration: 6 months or higher in psychology or social work) Home in in-person assessment visits only Rodriguez- Cristobal, 2012 105 Fair IG1 24 sessions of individual lifestyle counseling on diet, PA, and smoking cessation (12 physician-delivered in-person sessions and 12 psychologist follow-up calls).
+Psychologists made phone calls to remind intervention group of upcoming physician visits (every 2 months) and to provide encouragement about maintaining lifestyle changes.
+Participants who smoked were motivated to give up smoking and received clear and tailored advice as well as medication when indicated.
+For physical activity, participants received advice to start, maintain, or increase their current level of physical activity.
+Participants with overweight or obesity (BMI 25-30 and ≥30 kg/m 2 , HD + PA Total contact hrs: 9 Total duration: 24 months psychologist Primary care Usual care: Participants received standard advice from their physician about their lifestyle (diet, physical activity, smoking cessation) according to current practice guidelines.